-- 1. The auditor's report expresses an unmodified opinion on whether the financial statements of Clinch Powell Resource Conservation & Development Council, Inc. were prepared in accordance with GAAP. - 2.
+- 1. The auditor's report expresses an unmodified opinion on whether the financial statements of Clinch-Powell Resource Conservation & Development Council, Inc. were prepared in accordance with GAAP. - 2.
 No significant deficiencies disclosed during the audit of the financial statements are reported in the Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
 No material weaknesses are reported. - 3.
 No instances of noncompliance material to the financial statements of the Council, which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - 4.
-No significant deficiencies were disclosed during the audit of the major federal award programs and thus none are reported in the Independent Auditor's Report on Compliance for Each Major Program and on Internal Control over compliance Required by the Uniform Guidance. - 5.
-The auditor's report on compliance for the major federal award programs for the Council expresses an opinion on all major federal programs. - 6.
-There are no audit findings that are required to be reported in accordance with 2 CFR section 200.516(a). - 7.
-The program tested as major program was: - U. S. Housing & Urban Development Passed through Tennessee Housing Development Agency CFDA 14.239
+No significant deficiencies were disclosed during the audit of the major federal award programs and thus none are reported in the Independent Auditor's Report on Compliance for Each Major Program and on Internal Control over Compliance Required by the Uniform Guidance. - 5.
+The auditor's report on compliance for the major federal award programs for the Council expresses an unmodified opinion on all major federal programs. - 6.
+There are no audit findings that are required to be reported in accordance with 2 CFR Section 200.516(a). - The program tested as major program was: The Corporation for National and Community Service Americorps Passed through Volunteer TN Appalachia Cares CFDA 94.006 - 8.
+The threshold for distinguishing Types A & B programs was \$750,000. - 9.
+The Council was determined to be a low risk auditee.